stevenupton/Marshall-Cavendish-Input-Spectrum/vol1/No05/readme.md

 6. Demonstrates a basic alien game where the alien fires a missile and you have to defend your base using the shields.

 7. Demonstrate how to add to and use Arrays of 14 values output randomly.

+8. Shows a counter in binary, decimal and hexidecimal.
+Use "space" to increase the number by one and "b" to subtract the number by 1